Stellar Wind-Blown Bubbles as Environments for Late-Time Rebrightening of Gamma-Ray Burst Afterglows: Summary and Conclusion

-\acknowledgments J. R. is Supported by the Postdoctoral Fellowship Program and China Postdoctoral Science Foundation (grant No.~BX20250160), the Jiangsu Funding Program for Excellent Postdoctoral Talent (grant No.~2025ZB272), and the General Fund of the China Postdoctoral Science Foundation (grant No.~2024M763530).
+\acknowledgments We thank the anonymous referee for the helpful comments and suggestions to improve this work.
+J. R. is Supported by the Postdoctoral Fellowship Program and China Postdoctoral Science Foundation (grant No.~BX20250160), the Jiangsu Funding Program for Excellent Postdoctoral Talent (grant No.~2025ZB272), and the General Fund of the China Postdoctoral Science Foundation (grant No.~2024M763530).
 D.M.W. is supported by the Strategic Priority Research Program of the Chinese Academy of Sciences (grant No.~XDB0550400), the National Key Research and Development Program of China (No.~2024YFA1611704), and the National Natural Science Foundation of China (NSFC; No.~12473049).
 Z.G.D. is supported by the NSFC under No.~12393812.
 Z.P.J. is supported by the NSFC under No.~12225305.
 D.B.L. is supported by the NSFC under No.~12273005.
-Y.W. is supported by the Jiangsu Funding Program for Excellent Postdoctoral Talent (grant No.~2024ZB110), the Postdoctoral Fellowship Program (grant No.~GZC20241916) and the General Fund (grant No.~2024M763531) of the China Postdoctoral Science Foundation.
+Y.W. is supported by the Jiangsu Funding Program for Excellent Postdoctoral Talent (grant No.~2024ZB110), the Postdoctoral Fellowship Program (grant No.~GZC20241916), and the General Fund (grant No.~2024M763531) of the China Postdoctoral Science Foundation.
 L.L.Z. acknowledges the support by the Foundation of Guilin University of Technology (No. RD2500000384).
 This work used data supplied by the UK Swift Science Data Centre at the University of Leicester and data obtained with Einstein Probe.